forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ![Heat map of secondary cases by age](images/hall_transmission_by_age.jpg)

-* _Few Spread:_ People younger than 30 year but older than 4 have few secondary cases (left third of the image).
+* _Few Spread:_ People younger than 30 year but older than 4 have few secondary cases (left third of the image except left most column).
 * _Much Spread:_
   * For index cases above 40 years the transmissions are high.
 The transmission rates peak at an age of about 65 years.
   * Very young children 0 to 4 of age transmit Covid well and mainly to their parents and their grand parents (left most column).